wuusn/miyano/README.md

     $ miyano push

-### Serve at VPS (Not Recommended)
+### Serve at VPS
-(cause it's not free and not stable as Github Pages)

-You need to config the git server at the VPS, and `miyano push` to that server.
+You need to config the *git* server at your VPS to sync the static html files, and `miyano push` to that server.
-Then don't use the `miyano try` as a Web Server, use `Nginx` instead.
+Then don't use the `miyano try` as a Web Server, use `Nginx` as a proxy instead.

 ### Themes

-Not friendly enough.
+For programmers.(Html, Css, and Basic OOP)

 The `layout` folder determines how the blog looks like.
 I use `erb` as a template.